-Coming in 4th for the top 10 states growing hemp flower is Kentucky.
+Coming in 4th for the top 10 states growing hemp is Kentucky.
 With a whopping 6,700 acres of hemp crops, it’s no wonder this state has made it to the top 10.
-Per their state laws for growing hemp flower, the crops must register at or below 0.3 percent of THC to be considered legal.
+Per their state laws for growing hemp, the crops must register at or below 0.3 percent of THC to be considered legal.
 Kentucky boasts a moderate climate with all four seasons and the soil is comprised of heavy and shallow soils so it can be challenging at best to find proper drainage without prior planning for gardeners in the Kentucky region.

 Plant Hardiness Zone(s)